Dead Man (soundtrack): Track listing

-Track names aren't listed anywhere on the physical copies of the album.
+The physical release of the album does not list track titles; the listed titles match those provided on Young's website.

 "Theme from Dead Man"

-The main theme of the film, an instrumental tune featuring acoustic and electric guitar which plays during opening and closing credits, wasn't included on the soundtrack album (although the motif is reprised throughout it).
+The main theme of the film, an instrumental tune featuring acoustic and electric guitar which plays during opening and closing credits, was not included on the soundtrack album (although the motif is reprised throughout it).
 It was only issued as a rare promo CD single before the album release.
 A music video was also released, featuring excerpts of the film mixed with studio footage of Young recording the soundtrack.